SachinGupta2012/Assignment-1/README.md

-# Assignment-1 Done by Sachin Gupta and Rahul Sharma
+# Assignment-1 Done by Sachin Gupta
 In below code we import two python libraries, one is "random" and "matplotlib".

 >First 'Random' library defines a series of functions for generating or manipulating random integers.
 Python random() is a pseudo-random number generator function that generates a random float number between 0.0 and 1.0, is used by functions in the random module.